 Once you have improved your site with the measures above, you should do a regular check.
 Things always change on a blog, so it pays to keep an eye on your performance.

 You will use Pagespeed Insights and GTMetrix most of the time.
-However, there is one more test that you can do to check your site’s performance in 25 locations around the world.
+However, there is one more free website speed test that you can do to check your site’s performance in 25 locations around the world.